Ilwaco High School Valedictorian Explains What School is Like During the Coronavirus

 How to Use Work Exchange Programs to Travel the World for Free

-Next month, I’ll be staying in beautiful El Paredon, Guatemala for free, in exchange for teaching yoga to surfers at a hostel on the beach.
+Next month, I’ll be staying in beautiful El Paredon, Guatemala, for free in exchange for teaching yoga to surfers at a hostel on the beach.
 I’ve also received free yoga teacher training in Rishikesh, India and paid nothing for ten days of accommodations in Lucca, Italy, where I saw the Rolling Stones perform live.
-People ask me all the time how I manage to get this kind of gigs.
+I even got certified in yoga for free!
+People ask me all the time how I manage to get these kind of gigs.
 Surprisingly, it’s not that hard.
-Here is information on how to use work exchange programs to travel the world for free.
+Here is information on how to use work exchange programs to travel the world almost free.

 Determine What Kind of Work You Can Do